d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

         completion candidates.
   Predicate completion
-        If point is at a callable position, `completion-at-point' suggests matching predicates as completion candidates.
-        Predicate calls are inserted as complete term.
-If the chosen predicate takes arguments, holes are inserted in their places (see [Holes]).
+        If point is at a callable position, `completion-at-point' suggests matching predicate calls as completion candidates.
+If the predicate you choose takes arguments, Sweep inserts holes in their places, and moves point to the first argument ([Holes]).
   Atom completion
         If point is at a non-callable position, `completion-at-point' suggests matching atoms as completion candidates.